-An online copy of the Draft 2023 New Jersey SCORP has been made available on the DEP website for public review and comment.
+An online copy of the Draft 2023 New Jersey SCORP was made available on the DEP website for public review and comment.
 Notice advertising the public review period was made to New Jersey residents, interested parties such as nonprofit land trusts and conservation organizations, and federal, state, and regional agencies.
-Comments received from agencies, organizations, and individuals will be incorporated into the final 2023 New Jersey SCORP.
+A summary of comments received from agencies, organizations, and individuals can be found in Appendix J.